eikmeier-cn/dtw-pa-isa/README.md

 ## Instalation

-Clone the repository to your preferred folder.
+Clone the repository into the folder of your choice.

     $ git clone https://github.com/eikmeier-cn/dtw-pa-isa.git